Battling Back Pain? Roll It Away With This Yoga Wheel We Tried and Loved

 - The six-inch deep-tissue wheel gets deep down into the muscles for a stretch that feels like a really good massage.
 It's great for neck and thigh work and is small enough to pack in a suitcase.

-I used the three-wheel pack every day for a week following this routine:
+I used the Chirp Wheel+ set every day for a week following this routine: